All Episodes

 There is going to be a day of reckoning on this.

-At some nobody knows when, and people are afraid of what it will manifest itself as, but it will happen.
+Nobody knows when, and people are afraid of what it will manifest itself as, but it will happen.

 Is that right?

-Eric Garner was uh after the arrest, he was still alive, he died in the hospital later, and the medical examiner ruled that it was a homicide caused by compression.
+Later, and the medical examiner ruled that it was a homicide caused by compression.

 You know, he had six kids.

-You know Eric Garner had six kids and he's out there selling Lucy's?
+You know, Eric Garner had six kids, and he's out there selling Lucy's.

-He's trying to support six kids by selling single cigarettes?
+He's trying to support six kids by selling single cigarettes.

 At least he was working.

-Here's uh here's Jen in Pittsburgh.
+Here's Jen in Pittsburgh.

 Hey, Jen, great to have you on the EIB network.